Freepaq/MediaManager/README.md

 Media infos are taken from the meta data if exists otherwise the info are taken from the file attributes.

+## Installation

+Copy all files fron Bin folder to your Windows Machine

 ## Usage

 MediaManager.exe TypeMedia ListOfAction originFolder DestFolder